Cancer Immunotherapy Rationale

 - Creation of a new, robust immune response to tumor types that do not otherwise provoke an immune reaction, by reconfiguring a critical component of our immune system

-LAMP containing constructs have the potential to reprogram the immune system in several specific ways:
+The UNITE platform has the potential to reprogram the immune system in several specific ways:

 - Create a polyfunctional immune response

-- Induce antigen-specific Th1-biased TILs at the tumor site and activate CD8+ T cells
+- Induce antigen-specific Th1-biased TILs at the tumor site

 Our attention is focused on addressing the devastating disease, Glioblastoma Multiforme (GBM).
 With a median overall survival of about 16 months, there is a dire need to address this cancer.
-In addition to the clinical trials using LAMP-based technology, we now have an exclusive license with Annias Immunotherapeutics, a privately held Immuno-oncology company, for rights to intellectual property related to targeting antigens of cytomegalovirus (CMV) in cancer as well as methods of improving cancer vaccination.
+In addition to the clinical trials using ITI’s lysosomal targeting technology, we now have an exclusive license with Annias Immunotherapeutics, a privately held Immuno-oncology company, for rights to intellectual property related to targeting antigens of cytomegalovirus (CMV) in cancer as well as methods of improving cancer vaccination.
 The detection of cytomegalovirus (CMV) antigens in malignant cells has suggested that treatment strategies based on immunological intervention, such as adoptive transfer of antiviral T cells or vaccination with viral epitopes, could be exploited as cancer therapy (Schuessler A, Walker DG and Khanna R (2014) Cytomegalovirus as a novel target for immunotherapy of glioblastoma multiforme.
 Front.
 Oncol.
 4:275. doi: 10.3389/fonc.2014.00275).

 For a deeper look at the clinical trials and studies related to our technology: